-One of the pilots in "Fight for your Life" used to fly jet fighters in the Navy, and used his instincts from that area to maneuver his plane into taking a hijacker off-balance.
+One of the pilots on FedEx Flight 705 used to fly jet fighters in the Navy, and used his instincts from that area to maneuver the plane to keep hijacker Auburn Calloway off-balance.

-Crash Course Landing: Averted; see "Ghost Plane" below.
+Crash Course Landing: Averted; see "Ghost Plane" below, about Helios Airways Flight 522.
 The male flight attendant who was the only conscious person on the plane was possibly under the influence of hypoxia and was unable to pilot it.
-The plane eventually ran out of fuel and crashed.
+The plane eventually ran out of fuel and crashed into a mountain.

-Dirty Old Man: The first officer of Egyptair 990 had been caught sexually harassing female employees at the hotel at which he and the other Egyptair crew and management had been staying.
-This gets him in trouble with Egyptair management, who tell him he'll be fired after returning to Egypt... which leads him to crash flight 990 in revenge.
+Dirty Old Man: The first officer of EgyptAir Flight 990 was caught sexually harassing female employees at the hotel at which he and the other Egyptair crew and management had been staying.
+This got him in trouble with EgyptAir management, who told him he'd be demoted after returning from JFK to Egypt... which may have led him to crash his plane in revenge.

 Disaster Dominoes: It's basically one long sequence of these.
-For example, Crash of the Century has the dominoes from lack of ground radar, an overloaded airport, bad communication, foggy weather and a captain too eager to take off.
+For example, Crash of the Century, which covers the Tenerife runway collision between two Boeing 747s, has the dominoes from lack of ground radar, an overloaded airport (the result of the two planes being diverted from their destination by a bombing at that airport), bad communication, foggy weather and a captain too eager to take off.

-Distant Prologue: The China Airlines Flight 611 episode opens 22 years before the crash, showing the tailstrike that eventually led to the plane's breakup.
+Distant Prologue: The China Airlines Flight 611 episode starts with the tailstrike accident in 1980 that eventually led to the plane's breakup in 2002.

 Does This Remind You of Anything?: Auburn Calloway and the Air France hijackers both ultimately wanted to kamikaze their planes into buildings; Calloway targeted Fed-Ex's headquarters in Memphis while the Air France hijackers planned to gun for the Eiffel Tower.
 The parallels to a certain terrorist attack are not ignored.